-- 4) There can be only one garnishment of an individual's wages under Delaware law.
+4) There can be only one garnishment of an individual's wages under Delaware law.
 If the wages of the Defendant/Owner are already being garnished by another creditor, the Plaintiff/Association cannot garnish other wages of the Defendant/Owner.
-Another garnishment may be filed when the first one is completed. - b.
-Collecting from the Property of the Defendant/Owner requires details.
+Another garnishment may be filed when the first one is completed.